5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Setting_ASPM_Operating_Mode/README.md

 	- Disable ASPM: `pci-aspm-default` = `00000000` [data]

 #### Example 1: Changing the ASPM mode of an NVMe Disk
+You can manuall set the ASPM mode of 3rd party SATA and NVMe drives if it's not detected corretly by macOS:

 - Open Hackintool
 - Click on the `PCIe` Tab
 - In the "ASPM" column, check the current state of your NVMe Disk – if it's "Disabled", you may change it.